Brussels Town Hall: Staircase of honour

 The staircase of honour is the result of a late 19th-century renovation to provide direct and monumental access to the mayor's cabinet and the Gothic Room.
 The original chapel had to make way for this.
 Paintings by Jacques de Lalaing have been applied to the walls and ceilings.
 Busts of the mayors are lined up along the landing.

 Gothic Room

 The Gothic Room in the oldest part of the Town Hall is in fact neo-Gothic.
 The wooden cladding is the work of Victor Jamaer.
 Tapestries from the Mechelen studio Braquenié, designed by Willem Geets, have been incorporated into the long sides.
 They represent the Guilds of Brussels.
 The two tapestries on the short side relate to the weapons' guilds.
 Originally, this was the room in which supreme justice was spoken.
-The long wall opposite Rue Charles Buls was decorated with The Justice of Trajan and Herkinbald, the famous justice panels of Rogier van der Weyden which were lost in the 1695 bombardment.
+The long wall opposite Rue Charles Buls was decorated with The Justice of Trajan and Herkinbald, the famous justice panels of Rogier van der Weyden that were lost in the 1695 bombardment.